 This craft was found in Jerusalem at the beginning of the Ottoman period, where tiles were made that covered the walls of the Dome of the Rock, placed during the rule of the Sultan Suleiman the Magnificent in 1516 A.D.
 (969A.H).
 Craftspersons came from Turkey who then settled in the Al-Haram Ash-Sharif area.

-Palestinian ceramics in general, particularly from Jerusalem and Hebron, is special in its cobalt blue color, which is prepared by mixing blue varnishes made of cobalt and aluminum oxides.
-The firing of the ceramic and the oxides used to take place in ovens, heated by burning wooden logs, but was later substituted by solar energy.
-In the Haram el-Sharif area, old ovens were found , where wood was used in the heating of tiles.
-This blue ceramics is in high demand.
+Palestinian ceramics in general, particularly from Jerusalem and Hebron, is special in its cobalt blue color, which is prepared by mixing blue varnishes made of cobalt and aluminium oxides.
+The firing of the ceramic and the oxides used to take place in kilns, heated by burning wooden logs, but was later substituted by solar energy.
+In the Haram el-Sharif area, old kilns were found, where wood was used in the firing of tiles.
+This blue ceramic is in high demand.

 Ceramic plate from Hebron decorated with floral motifs.